giantswarm/prometheus-rules/README.md

 The inhibition labels checking script is also run automatically at PR's creation and will block merging when it fails.

-### Limitations
+### Limitations (might happen)

-- Does not trigger at PR's creation : stuck in `pending` state.
+- Inhibition checking script does not trigger at PR's creation : stuck in `pending` state.
 Must push empty commit to trigger it
 - When ran for the first time in a PR (after empty commit) usually fails to retrieve the alertmanager config file's data and thus fires error stating that all labels are missing.
 - Must manually re-run the action for it to pass